danzen/zim-physics/README.md

 <h2>ZIM</h2>
-See the ZIM repository at https://github.com/danzen/zimjs for information on ZIM and open source license, etc.
+<p>See the ZIM repository at https://github.com/danzen/zimjs for information on ZIM and open source license, etc.</p>